getGoodUsername/MyLinuxUtilsCLI/README.md

 ## ogtracker
 track my time by quickly "punching in and out" with a quick name of the current task and a small decscription.
 A git commit for my life!
-Remember to have "TODO\_TRACKER\_DIR" enviormenet variable that points to a directory
+Remember to have "OG\_TRACKER\_DIR" enviormenet variable that points to a directory